BradyPLC/devops-interview/README.md

 The app is a simple weather lookup by user entered locations.

-- The app is built with dotnet core sdk version 3.1
+- The app targets version 3.1 of the dotnet core sdk
+- The app is built using [Blazor Server](https://docs.microsoft.com/en-us/aspnet/core/blazor/hosting-models?view=aspnetcore-6.0).
 - The app uses [AccuWeather API](https://developer.accuweather.com/accuweather-locations-api/apis) for lcoations lookup
   -  You will need to create a free account with [AccuWeather](https://developer.accuweather.com/) in order to register an application and call their API.
 - The startup application is **BradyWeather.Blazor.Server.csproj**